Smack Dab

 ★ "Smack dab" combines two older intensifiers - "smack" (straight, exactly) and "dab" (directly, precisely) - to double up the emphasis.
 It’s pure Southern/Appalachian flavor for saying "right there." ★

-Recorded in American English since the late 19th century.
-The Dictionary of American Regional English lists "smack dab" as chiefly South and South Midland.
-It spread widely through oral storytelling and humor columns.
+Recorded in American English since the late 19th century, "smack dab" is chiefly South and South Midland and spread widely through oral storytelling and humor columns.

 Still widely used in the South and Appalachia today.
 Outside the region it’s recognized but often heard as quaint or playful.
 Works especially well in storytelling and location descriptions.